-Accordingly, council proposes to fund \$165,000 of additional monitoring and advice from the general rate, but offset this using the investment income that we propose not to transfer to the Investment and Growth Reserve.
-If funded this way this enhancement to our monitoring programme will have no effect on your rates.
+Accordingly, council is funding \$165,000 of additional monitoring and advice from the general rate, but offseting this using the investment income that we propose not to transfer to the Investment and Growth Reserve.
+Funded this way, this enhancement to our monitoring programme will have no effect on your rates.